 The environment supports people to achieve their personal outcomes.
 The home is welcoming, comfortable, clean and well-maintained.
-The service has a spacious lounge area and enclosed garden space providing privacy.
-Renovation to the kitchen and dining room has created exceptional opportunities for people to socialise and be supported with increasing independence in preparing meals.
+The service has a homely lounge area, spacious kitchen, dining area and enclosed garden space providing privacy.
+Bedrooms and ensuite facilities are decorated to people's personal preferences and interests.

-Bedrooms and en-suite facilities are decorated to people's personal preferences and interests.
-Adaptations are made to people's rooms to support their health and wellbeing.
-The communal bathroom is also well-equipped, clean and decorated to meet the choices of people using the service.
 People have access to a well-maintained and organised laundry room, which further supports the goal of increasing independence.